josemgdt/rust-lang-book-es/src/ch05-02-example-structs.md

 ```console
 {{#include ../listings/ch05-using-structs-to-structure-related-data/output-only-02-pretty-debug/output.txt}}
 ```

-Our `area` function is very specific: it only computes the area of rectangles.
-It would be helpful to tie this behavior more closely to our struct, because it won’t work with any other type.
-Let’s look at how we can continue to refactor this code by turning the `area` function into an `area` *method* defined on our `Rectangle` type.

 Rust nos ha proporcionado una serie de traits para que los usemos con la anotación `derive` que pueden agregar un comportamiento útil a nuestros tipos personalizados.
 Esos traits y sus